refola/golid/README.md

 * [Credits](doc/credit.md)
 * [Motivation/history](doc/motivation.md)

+# Lisp-iness disclaimer
+I am most definitely not a Lisp wizard.
+I'm just a programmer who like's Go's general simplicity and Lisp's macros.
+If you are a Lisp wizard, then I would appreciate your advice for how to implement things more easily or more cleanly. *However*, please keep in mind that this is not a "make Lisp like Go" project.
+This is a "steal Lisp magic and give it to Go" project.
+As such, as much as possible will come from Go instead of Lisp.
+For example, this project uses Go's `=` and `:=` for setting variables; there is no `let` or `setf`.
+If you want a proper Lisp to use with Go, then go [here](https://github.com/glycerine/zygomys).

 # License
 This is licensed as GPLv3 because that's the most restrictive license GitHub offers by default.
 I know that this is an inappropriate